anandijawkar/anandijawkar/README.md

 👋 Hi, I'm Anandi!
 I build tech to address fundamental problems, aiming to make a significant impact on both local and global communities

-🎓 Pursuing a Computer Science & Business Administration (Double Degree) at University of Waterloo and Wilfrid Laurier University.
-Previously, I've worked in startups and organzations to bring accessible and meaningful tech to thousands of individuals globally
+🎓 Pursuing a Computer Science & Business Administration (Double Degree) at University of Waterloo and Wilfrid Laurier University

-📚 Incoming Data Engineer, with previous experience in Software Development and Product Management
+📚 Previously, I've worked in startups and organzations to bring accessible and meaningful tech to thousands of individuals globally

 🎨 Also passionate about anything music, reading, biking, running, weightlifting, mental health, travelling, and reversing the stigma around women in computing